nikita-loik/one-datum-two-data/_posts/2020-12-14-best-hunter.md

 3. clear detailed feedback on every part of the interview (whether successful or not).

-Regrettably, I failed to respond when approached by 4 headhunters (5%).
-At the same time there were 15 headhunters (18%) who never came back to me after my responding to their original advances and sending them my CV — those were duly deleted from my network.
-22 (27%) headhunters failed to provide any information on the job.
-25 (30%) only provided the job description and requirements; something that can be found through on-line job portals — not quite clear what these people really contribute to the process.
-1 person was particularly hideous and was trying to get from me personal contact details of my colleague — which is a no go.
-Only 17 (20%) provided detailed information about both the job and the salary.
+Particularly weird specimens included:
+* one who tried to get from me personal contact details of my colleague — this is just a no go,
+* another who wanted me to fill in some endless forms on the website of the prospective employer — honestly if one wants to fill in the forms on their own they are already doing it.

 <figure class="align-center">
   <img src="{{ site.url }}{{ site.baseurl }}/assets/images/headhunters_statistics.png" alt="">